 a.
 Food products such a hemp flour and cooking oil

 b.
-Medicinal products such as CBD-infused foods and drinks, Topicals, CBD oils, and tinctures.
+Medicinal products such as CBD-infused foods and drinks, topicals, Pet CBD products, and tinctures.

 c.
 Industrial products, such as building materials, plastic, clothing, and paper.